HeleJ/Taekwon-do-club/README.md

 * Featured at the top of the page, the navigation bar shows the club name in the left corner: Master Riordan Taekwon-do Club.
-* The other navigation links on the right are: Home, Gallery and Contact which link to different sections of the same page.
+* The other navigation links on the right are: Home, Gallery, and Contact which link to different sections of the same page.
-* The navigation clearly tells the user the name of the club and website.
+* The navigation tells the user the name of the club and website.
 Which makes the different sections of information easy to find.

 ![club-section](assets/documentation/club-section-image.png)

-* The header has a background image of a child wearing a Taekwon-do uniform to show that this club is a childfriendly club.
+* The header has a background image of a child wearing a Taekwon-do uniform to show that this club is a child-friendly club.
 The picture was taken outside symbolizing the idea that Taekwon-do isn't just a sport, Taekwon-do is a martial art which means that one part is training and competitions but the lifestyle and the art of living is just as important.

 * Background image also has animation zoom effect what creates a welcoming feeling.